-Avant Credit Card review
+Avant Credit Card

 The Avant Credit Card is an unsecured credit card designed for someone with a fair or average credit score or a limited credit history.
 While it requires no deposit and can help you build credit with responsible use, it doesn’t offer many other benefits.

-The Avant card’s initial credit limit is not the highest you’ll find on a starter card, but it beats out the limit found on a number of other unsecured cards for people with less-than-perfect credit.
+On the plus side, the Avant card’s initial credit limit beats out the limit of a few other unsecured cards for people with less-than-perfect credit.
 Plus, if you use the card responsibly, you may be able to increase your credit limit over time, which can help your credit utilization.
 The card also comes with no deposit requirement and you can even see if you’re preapproved for the card without a hard credit inquiry, allowing you to get a sense of your approval odds without negatively impacting your score.

 The Avant Credit Card charges no foreign transaction fees, making it a fair choice for cardholders who plan to spend abroad.
-Many cards charge you a fee of around 3 percent of each transaction you make overseas, including some of the best credit cards on the market.
+Many cards charge you a fee that is around 3 percent of each transaction you make overseas, including some of the best credit cards on the market.
 While it may not be a game-changer if you’re on the fence about which credit-building card to go with, it’s certainly a tick in favor of the Avant Credit Card.

 Unlike secured credit cards, an unsecured card like the Avant card does not require a security deposit upfront.
 While these deposits are refundable when you close your account, they can be a roadblock if you don’t have much cash on hand or would rather avoid tying up money for several months.